450/speedrun.com/README.md

 ---

+## Further Notes

+* For the purposes of running this repository locally without having to create a HTTP server all `<a>` elements `href` attributes point to a local path (e.g. `index.html` and `../Games/index.html`).
+For production, this would instead be better pointing directly to the base directory (`/` and `/Games/index.html`).

+---

 ## File Structure

 ### HTML

 The filenames themselves link to the Github-hosted preview of the page, which has the base URL of http://450.github.io/speedrun.com.

+Markup is shared across multiple pages.
+For example, the Streams page features the same full-width `<article>` layout as the `<nav>` element at the top of the Games page.

 Folder | Name | Purpose
 ------ | ---- | -------